hello4r1end/Decentralized-Voting-System-With-Dapp/README.md

-Decentralized Voting System with DApp
+# Decentralized Voting System with DApp

 This project is a decentralized voting system built using blockchain technology.
 It allows users to vote securely and transparently using a smart contract deployed on the Ethereum blockchain.
 The system ensures that votes are immutable and verifiable by leveraging the security features of blockchain technology.

-Table of Contents
+# Table of Contents
-Introduction
+# Introduction
-Features
+# Features
-Technologies Used
+# Technologies Used
-Setup and Installation
+# Setup and Installation
-Usage
+# Usage
-Smart Contract
+# Smart Contract
-Limitations and Future Work
+# imitations and Future Work
-Contributors
+# Contributors
-License
+# License

-Introduction
+#Introduction

 The decentralized voting system aims to provide a secure and transparent platform for conducting elections.
 By using blockchain technology, the system ensures that votes are tamper-proof and can be independently verified.

 Features